OXID-eSales/developer_documentation/development/modules_components_themes/project/twig_template_engine/twig_extensions.rst

 Escape
 ^^^^^^

-Escape is internal Twig filter but it can be extended and so it is done in OXID.
+Escape is an internal Twig filter but it can be extended and so it is done in OXID.

 The following custom escapers have been introduced:
 ``decentity``, ``hexentity``, ``hex``, ``htmlall``, ``mail``, ``nonstd``, ``quotes``, ``urlpathinfo``.

-All escapers can be found in ``src/Escaper`` directory of the `OXID eShop twig component <https://github.com/OXID-eSales/twig-component>`__
+All escapers can be found in ``src/Escaper`` directory of the `OXID eShop Twig Component <https://github.com/OXID-eSales/twig-component>`__.

 Example::